 Traditional Red Rice with Fish/Meat & Veg Curry

-How about a traditional lunch in Sri Lanka with the staple food?
-Yes, rice and a mix of curry are the main food in Sri Lanka.
-There are many varieties here.
-It can be steamed or boiled rice (white/brown/red) with fish or any meat (chicken/beef/mutton) curry.
-And different vegetables, pulses, spicy sambal or tomato chutney will also be served.
+How about a typical lunch in Sri Lanka with the staple food?
+There are many varieties of Sri Lankan rice dishes.
+Yes, rice and a mix of any fish or meat curry along with vegetables is the national food of Sri Lanka.
+Steamed or boiled rice (white/brown/red) served with fish or any meat (chicken/beef/mutton) curry and different vegetables, pulses, spicy sambal or tomato chutney.

-I had this food at Indian Dosai Restaurant on Peradeniya Road in Kandy and also at De Silva Food Center in Nuwara Eliya.
+I had my first Sri Lankan rice dish from Indian Dosai Restaurant on Peradeniya Road in Kandy and also at De Silva Food Center in Nuwara Eliya.
 Both are Tamil restaurants.
 In Kandy, and Nuwara Eliya there are many Tamil restaurants.

 Rice with Mixed Curry [Tamil Style]